-Note: Beginning 2014, you must also complete Arizona Form 301, Nonrefundable Individual Tax Credits and Recapture, and include Forms 301 and 310 with your tax return to claim this credit.
+NOTE: You must also complete Arizona Form 301, Nonrefundable Individual Tax Credits and Recapture, and include Forms 301 and 310 with your tax return to claim this credit.

 Arizona law provides a solar energy credit for an individual who installs a solar energy device in his or her residence located in Arizona.